Kitware/trame/docs/content/docs/howdoi-download.md

 # How do I download a file

 Sometimes a user has to download a file from the server so the client can save it to its drive.
-In Trame we rely on the shared state to achieve that file exchange.
+In trame we rely on the shared state to achieve that file exchange.

 ## Code